mndrix/miser/README.md

 counting sort or maybe a hand-coded sort that's optimized for tiny lists?
-The best choice depends on CPU cache architectures, compiler optimizations, runtime data characteristics, etc.  It can be very difficult to know, a priori, which algorithm is "best".
+The best choice depends on CPU cache architectures, compiler optimizations, runtime data characteristics, etc.  It can be very difficult to know, a priori, which algorithm is best.
 Even if you choose correctly today, the best choice is likely to change as your software evolves over time.

-Self-optimizing predicates solve this problem by choosing the best available algorithm at runtime based on live performance metrics.
-During a warm up period, `miser` randomly chooses algorithms while timing their performance.
-After enough performance data is collected, it permanently swaps the best algorithm into place.
+Self-optimizing predicates solve this problem by choosing the best available algorithm at runtime based on live performance measurements.
+The `miser` library randomly chooses among available implementations while measuring their runtime characteristics.
+Once `miser` is confident it's found the best algorithm, it permanently swaps it into place so there's no ongoing overhead.
 It does this separately for each predicate call site.

-Here's a sketch of a `best_sort/2` predicate using `miser`:
+Here's a sketch of a list sorting predicate with `miser`:

 ```prolog
 :- module(best_sort, []).